How to create a Facebook page for your business

 First, though, let’s explain the differences between a Facebook profile and a Facebook page.

 There are a total of 1.31 billion active users and 54.2 million pages on Facebook

 Differences between a ‘Profile’ and a ‘Page’

 A Facebook ‘page’ is different.
-A page does not represent a single individual, but is intended specifically for a business or organisation.
-You do not ‘make friends’ with a page, but you can instead become a fan of a page associated with a brand.
+A page doesn’t represent an everyday individual, but is intended specifically for a business, organisation or personality.
+You don’t add a Page as a Facebook friend, but you can instead become a fan of a page associated with a brand.

 It just looks more professional

-Facebook users could become confused should they land on a personal profile when they expect to see a Facebook page.
+Facebook users might get confused if they land on a personal profile when they expect to see a Facebook page.
 First impressions count!

 Creating a business page

 You can create a page from your profile feed using the left-hand-side column under the ‘pages’ link.

 However, the quickest place to start is here: https://www.facebook.com/pages/create.